-Greek Quinoa Cakes with Tzatziki have all the flavors of that sunny country with feta cheese, lemon, garlic, spinach and a delicious classic Tzatziki sauce!
+Greek Quinoa Spinach Cakes with Tzatziki has all the flavors of that sunny country with feta cheese, lemon, garlic, spinach and a delicious classic Tzatziki sauce!

 Greek Quinoa Cakes with Tzatziki Sauce are an easy and delicious way to add more plant-based protein to your diet.
 They’re baked instead of fried so they’re super light!

 If you don’t already have 3 cups of cooked quinoa on hand, you’ll need to do that first.
 I like to make more than I need at a time and then freeze it.
 You can also buy cooked quinoa which is available in the freezer aisle.

 - To get 3 cups of quinoa, start with 1 cup uncooked quinoa.

 - Although I often cook quinoa for clients, I’ve found it challenging to cook it right by following the instructions on most brands of quinoa.
 Typically, the instructions say to rinse to remove the bitter coating known as saponin, add it to boiling water in a 2:1 ratio, reduce the heat, cover and simmer for 15 minutes.
 The result I got was usually undercooked quinoa with water remaining in the pot.

 - The method I’ve found that works best is:

 - Leave the cover off while it’s simmering so I can watch it.